 There are several important things about paying sales tax in Wyoming:

 Sales tax must be paid within 65 days from the date of purchase.
-If purchased after January 1st, 2016; if purchased prior Sales tax was due within 55 days.
+If purchased prior to January 1st, 2016, sales tax was due within 55 days.

 If a vehicle is purchased from a dealership, a contract of sale must be presented.

 The sales tax rate you pay is based on your place of residency.